 - Based in Norway.
 Which is generally thought to be a good location in terms of privacy compared to many EU locations, the UK, and the US

-- 100 aliases included with every account (for a single user’s inbox)
+- 100 aliases included with every account (for a single Runbox inbox on their domain)

 - Spam detection

-- POP and IMAP and SMTPS supported for sending and receiving emails across various clients.
+- POP, IMAP and SMTP with enforced TLS 1.2 or better for sending and receiving emails across various clients.

 - Data storage included